Pharmacy

 What else can a pharmacy offer?

 Pharmacies offer a range of health services that you may not be aware of.
 For example, pharmacies promote health and wellbeing, and provide access to stopping smoking, sexual health and alcohol support services.
-Pharmacies may also provide a flu vaccination service, chlamydia screening, pregnancy testing and NHS health checks.
+Pharmacies may also provide a flu vaccination service, contraception service, chlamydia screening, pregnancy testing and NHS health checks.
 These services could save you a trip to your GP!

 Think! before you request a repeat prescription